National Planning Achievement Awards 2017

 In a cooperative effort between the community and several local agencies, the Huerta del Valle Community Garden in Ontario, California, was developed to provide residents with access to fresh organic produce.
 The small, predominantly Hispanic neighborhood had limited access to healthy food sources and few residents participated in local government until the community garden project was introduced.

-Local residents were involved in the entire planning process — from selecting designs, presenting the project to the city's planning department, and clearing and plotting the land to maintaining the garden.
+Residents were involved in the entire planning process — from selecting designs, presenting the project to the city's planning department, clearing and plotting the land to maintaining the garden.
 The garden opened in September 2013 and features 68 family plots and 2.5 acres of agricultural land that produces 6,000 pounds of food annually.

 National Planning Achievement Award for Implementation — Gold